-- ✓ What model is being used on the project and for what purpose? - Who selected the model and why is it the "best fit" for this project? - Will use of the model require specialized software or training for the project team? - What are the inputs to the model and where will this information come from? - ✓ What are the anticipated outputs?
+- What model is being used on the project and for what purpose? - Who selected the model and why is it the "best fit" for this project? - Will use of the model require specialized software or training for the project team? - What are the inputs to the model and where will this information come from? - What are the anticipated outputs?

-3.0 Analytical Requirements
+3.0 Analytical Requirements (Lab QAPP Only)

 - What methods are you using for analysis?

 - ✓ What preparatory methods will be used?

 - SOPs can be appended and referenced to

-- Provide a brief summary and reference to those documents
+- ✓ Provide a brief summary and reference to those documents

 - Reader/reviewer should be able to clearly see how analysis will be conducted

-4.0 Quality Control Requirements
+3.0/4.0 Quality Control Requirements

-- How are you ensuring that you are meeting your QAOs? - How are you defining key accuracy and precision measures in the field and/or lab? - Identify field and laboratory QC Samples, their frequency and acceptance criteria. - Are there any additional internal QC processes that are assuring your project? - Who reviews data, post-collection and when does data-entry occur? - Remember to be consistent in the document with QC information
+- How are you ensuring that you are meeting your QAOs? - How are you defining key accuracy and precision measures in the field and/or lab? - ✓ Identify field and laboratory QC samples, their frequency and acceptance criteria. - Are there any additional internal QC processes that are assuring your project? - Who reviews data, post-collection and when does data-entry occur?

-5.0 Instrumentation and Equipment Preventative Maintenance
+4.0/5.0 Instrumentation and Equipment Preventative Maintenance

-- ✓ Applies to ALL field equipment and lab instrumentation (even binoculars) - ✓ You may reference to equipment manuals, lab QA manual, or SOP that contains this information - Identify details regarding calibration of instrumentation or equipment - ✓ Identify what the corrective action is if 'out of compliance' - Discuss if/how calibration information is logged or recorded
+- ✓ Applies to ALL field equipment and lab instrumentation (even binoculars) - ✓ You may reference to equipment manuals, lab QA manual, or SOP that contains this information - ✓ Identify details regarding calibration of instrumentation or equipment - Identify what the corrective action is if 'out of compliance' - Discuss if/how calibration information is logged or recorded

-6.1 Data Assessment Procedures
+5.0/6.0 Data Management and Assessment Procedures

-- Who reviews data for accuracy? (supported by DQO and QAO discussion) - When is data reviewed postfieldwork? - How is data determined to be final and usable for project deliverables and reporting? - How is data managed and stored? - What is the procedure for non-compliant data?
+- Who reviews data for accuracy? (supported by DQO and QAO discussion) - When is data reviewed postfieldwork? - How is data determined to be final and usable for project deliverables and reporting? - How is data managed and stored? - What is the procedure for noncompliant data? - Would fieldwork/surveys need to be repeated?

-7.0 Data Verification and Usability - Self-Assessment
+6.0/7.0 Data Verification and Usability - Self-Assessment

 - How will the project ensure that data is collected consistently?

-- Periodic data assessments
+- Periodic self-assessments

 - Spot-checks on data

 - Photo comparisons

+- Training Updates